-Restrictions imposed by the Law on Placement Activity (LoPA): Before its large-scale deregulation in 2002, the LoPA contained a number of provisions that circumscribed the terms and conditions under which agencies could employ workers and place them with client firms for temporary work assignments (a detailed discussion of the LoPA is provided in Jahn and Rudolph (2002) and Burda and Kvasnicka (2006)).
-The most important of these provisions limited the maximum permissible duration of work assignments with client firms, banned the use of fixedterm employment contracts between agency and worker (special ban on fixed-term contracts), prohibited agencies to confine the term of an employment contract with a THS worker to the duration of her first client assignment (synchronization ban), and disallowed agencies to rehire a previously laid-off worker within three months of employment termination (rehiring ban).7 All of these restrictive provisions served the same purpose of ensuring that agencies indeed assumed employer responsibilities for their workforces.
+Restrictions Imposed by the Law on Placement Activity (LoPA) Before its large-scale deregulation in 2002, the LoPA contained a number of provisions that circumscribed the terms and conditions under which agencies could employ workers and place them with client firms for temporary work assignments (a detailed discussion of the LoPA is provided in Jahn and Rudolph [2002] and Burda and Kvasnicka [2006]).
+The most important of these provisions limited the maximum permissible duration of work assignments with client firms, banned the use of fixed-term employment contracts between agency and worker (special ban on fixed-term contracts), prohibited agencies to confine the term of an employment contract with a THS worker to the duration of his or her first client assignment (synchronization ban), and disallowed agencies to rehire a previously laid-off worker within three months of employment termination (rehiring ban).
+All of these restrictive provisions served the same purpose of ensuring that agencies indeed assumed employer responsibilities for their workforces.
 They prevented agencies from simply adjusting their stock of THS workers in line with the often volatile demand for staffing services by client firms.
-Initially set to three months, the maximum permissible duration of work assignments was raised by quarter of a year in 1985, 1994, and 1997, and was further extended to 24 months in 2002 before it was dropped altogether in the latest reform that took effect in 2004.
-As to the three bans, agencies were permitted a respective one-time exemption for each worker from April 1997, before they too were dropped altogether in 2004.
-In case of the rehiring ban, i.e. the only restriction imposed by the LoPA in the observation period on the conduct of THS agencies in the recruitment process, this exemption implied that agencies were henceforth allowed to once dismiss a worker and rehire him again with three months.
-By virtue of sampling only inflows into unemployment between 1994 and 1996, however, the April 1997 reform of the rehiring ban is in fact immaterial for subsequent transitions of workers out of their spell of unemployment.
+Initially set to three months, the maximum permissible duration of work assignments was raised by quarter of a year in 1985, 1994, and 1997, and was further extended to twenty-four months in 2002 before it was dropped altogether in the latest reform, which took effect in 2004.
+As to the three bans, agencies were permitted a respective one-time exemption for each worker from April 1997, before they, too, were dropped altogether in 2004.
+In the case of the rehiring ban-that is, the only restriction imposed by the LoPA in the observation period on the conduct of THS agencies in the recruitment process, this exemption implied that agencies were henceforth allowed to once dismiss a worker and rehire her or him again with three months.
+By virtue of sampling only inflows into unemployment between 1994 and 1996, however, the April 1997 reform of the rehiring ban is, in fact, immaterial for subsequent transitions of workers out of their spell of unemployment.